zeon-studio/hugoplate/content/english/sections/how-i-work.md

 ---
 enable: true
 title: "How I Work"
-description: "What sets me apart and how my expertise can contribute to our successful collaboration."
+description: "What sets me apart and how my expertise can contribute to our successful collaboration"

 # Expertise
 expertise: